Pat Jimenez - Instructor

 Yoga: PNF Hidden in Plain Sight

-Many yoga students don’t realize they’re already practicing PNF, (when instructed correctly)— it’s built into the way we hold and activate postures.
-For example:
+Many yoga students don’t realize they’re already practicing PNF (when instructed correctly) — it’s built into the way we hold and activate postures.

 Yoga’s strength is that it combines isometrics with breath and mindfulness.
 The nervous system plays a huge role in mobility, and yoga’s emphasis on awareness helps the body let go of unnecessary tension.
 For most students, this approach strikes a balance between challenge and release.